briansunter/graph/site/src/content/logseq/logseq-projects.md

 ### Desired output

 What do I want the result of this project to be?
-What would I be  afterward?
+What would I be doing afterward?

 For example, for my weighlifting routine, I could say I want to squat 225 pounds.
 Or that I would feel healthier and fit into my old clothes.